Meatgiffel/HAStoker/README.md

-# StokerCloud Home Assistant integration (custom component)
+# HAStoker Home Assistant integration (custom component)

 Connects to `stokercloud.dk` using a username and exposes pellet furnace values as sensors.